 And the list goes on… There are many ways to honor teachers, but probably the best way is to simply find the most thoughtful way to say thank you.
 The smallest of things make a world of difference to teachers and their attitude on the job.
 These little gifts will make them suddenly feel like masters of the universe!
 Source:

 What message to write on Teachers’ Day?

-Finding the right words to sincerely thank a special teacher is not difficult these days, thanks to the Internet.
-There are lots of examples for inspiration for students.
+Finding the right words to thank a special teacher is easy these days, thanks to the Internet.
+There are lots of examples of inspiration for students.
 Encourage pupils to post their messages on a shared social media page, on a notice board and in-person on handmade cards attached to small gifts.
 Here are some examples that appeared in a daily newspaper in India:

 “It is you who inspired me to question, wonder, and think.
 Thanks for everything you did for me.
 Happy Teachers’ Day!”